9fots/fruitsofthespirit/_posts/2014-06-15-power-of-words.markdown

 date:   2014-06-15
 categories: Belief
 permalink: power-of-words.html
+slug: Words arise out of thoughts, which arise out of beliefs.
+Beliefs are synthetically forged in the mind (doctrine) or organically via your heart.
+keys: beliefs, words, fruits of the spirit
 ---
 Words arise out of thoughts, which arise out of beliefs.
 Beliefs are synthetically forged in the mind (doctrine) or organically via your heart.